-Thankfully, it isn’t the only way to try eating healthy and cutting costs.
+Thankfully, it isn’t the only way to stay healthy.

 Vegan or Vegetarian: Which Saves More?

-Eating vegetarian can be good on your wallet as well as your body.
+Eating vegetarian can be good for your wallet as well as your body.
 But vegetarians don’t have the monopoly on saving money.
-The vegan diet is another lifestyle that can help keep your wallet full and your budget balanced.
+The vegan diet is another lifestyle that can help cut the costs of healthy food, keep your wallet full and your budget balanced.

 As a vegetarian, I’m someone who eats eggs and dairy, but not meat.
 A vegan, on the other hand, is someone who doesn’t eat meat or any food that is produced by an animal, including dairy, eggs, and even honey.

-With that in mind, I created a daily menu for a meat eater, a vegetarian, and a vegan to see the cost difference.
+With that in mind, I created a daily menu for a meat eater, a vegetarian, and a vegan to see the cost of eating healthy food.

 That friend in high school was just being annoying, but what he didn’t know was that being a meat eater is more expensive.
 You can see that it is, indeed, cheaper to eat vegan.

 These prices came from the Walmart near me.
-Of course, the cost will go up or down depending on whether or not you buy organic, and whether you’re cooking for a family of four or just for one.
+Of course, the cost will go up or down depending on whether you buy organic food, and whether you’re cooking for a family of four or just for one.
 This meal list specifically was designed for a single person based on nonorganic food.

 Of course, you can be a vegetarian, a vegan, or an omnivore and eat expensively or poorly.
 It’s all about making good choices.

 Planning meals, buying in season, and buying in bulk can save a lot.
-Rather than changing your diet completely, consider following these quick tips to decrease costs and increase healthy eating:
+Rather than changing your diet completely, consider following these quick tips to decrease spending and still eat healthy:

 1. Shop Around